BrandonChuaa/URBAN-COMPUTING-AI6128/A2/README.md

 - Perform some analysis on the mapped routes.
 This includes (1) to return 5 road segments that are traversed the most often as indicated by the trajectory data; (2) to return 5 road segments, whose average travelling time as indicated by the trajectory data are the largest (those road segments that are traversed by no trajectories can be ignored); and (3) and visualize the road segments returned in (1) and (2) on the road network separately.

+# Dataset
+- Road network data (https://www.openstreetmap.org/).
+Some Python code that can be used for downloading road network from OpenStreetMap can be found here: https://github.com/cyang-kth/fmm/blob/master/example/osmnx_example/download_network.ipynb
+- The trajectory data can be downloaded from Kaggle (https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i/data)

+# Members
+- Brandon Chua Shaojie
+- Chang Fuh Yong
+- Cheong Kok Yuet